 7) They don’t stay in relationships for long

 If you have your eye on the future, but your guy hasn’t been in a relationship longer than a few months, there might be a reason for that.

 Does he talk about his past?
-Do you know if he’s been to at least one serious, long-term relationship?
-Or has he always been a serial-dater?
+Do you know if he’s been in at least one serious, long-term relationship?
+Or has he always been a serial dater?